-Occasionally I have to take a step back and remind myself that I haven’t been around lucha libre as much as it seems.
-Like most I was introduced to it as a kid thanks to WCW’s wonderful cruiserweight division and always saw it around in some form in WWE thanks to the likes of Rey Mysterio, Eddie Guerrero, and Juventud Guerrera.
-But it wasn’t until American wrestling (and by American wrestling I pretty much mean WWE) continued to latch onto archaic practices that I stopped watching, found Lucha Underground and found myself engulfed in the wacky, flawed, beautiful world that is lucha libre.
+Occasionally, I have to take a step back and remind myself that I haven’t been around lucha libre as much as it seems.
+Like most, I was introduced to it as a kid thanks to WCW’s wonderful cruiserweight division and always saw it around in some form in WWE thanks to the likes of Rey Mysterio, Eddie Guerrero, and Juventud Guerrera.
+But, it wasn’t until American wrestling (and by American wrestling, I pretty much mean WWE) continued to latch onto archaic practices that I stopped watching, found Lucha Underground and found myself engulfed in the wacky, flawed, beautiful world that is lucha libre.
 Why am I telling you this?
-Because even though it hasn’t been that long it feels like I’ve been watching lucha libre all my life.
+Because, even though it hasn’t been that long it feels like I’ve been watching lucha libre all my life.
 Once you find the place you belong, once you find something/someone that appreciates you the same way you appreciate them then the newest thing can become the oldest friend.
 That’s what lucha libre has become.
-I’ve been so fortunate to interact with many cool people since I started covering lucha and even more fortunate to see some of the most unique talent in wrestling that helps make lucha so special.
-And that is where we get to Máscara Dorada.
+I’ve been so fortunate to interact with many cool people since I started covering lucha, and even more fortunate to see some of the most unique talent in wrestling that help make lucha so special.
+And, that is where we get to Máscara Dorada.

 I don’t recall much about the first time I saw Dorada wrestle, aside from the fact that he was working against Mephisto because of course they were.
 I can tell you that I instantly knew that he was special.
 I’ve seen many special wrestlers over the years of course but there weren’t many that I instantly realized were as such; most either needed to work their way towards it.
 But every once in awhile someone would come along and you’d see that they had it instantly, guys like Ric Flair, Sting, Mysterio, Juvi, Eddie, Steve Austin, The Rock, Kurt Angle, Brock Lesnar, CM Punk, Bryan Danielson, Dean Ambrose, Kenny Omega, Prince Puma, Fenix, Pentagon Jr., Angelico, Jack Evans, Aerostar, Atlantis, Negro Casas, Kamaitachi and Dragón Lee.
 Dorada fell into that category thanks to a number of reasons, but only one that I can keep coming back to.
 Unlike many of those other guys I listed (save for Atlantis, Casas, Lee and Kamaitachi) Dorada was confined to a company in CMLL that, while not lacking for OMG moments, doesn’t have the same freedoms as a Lucha Underground or a AAA.
 You don’t see many people doing something new, something innovative every time out.
 And yet that is Dorada.
 Like Aerostar he is willing to try anything; like Angelico, Juvi and Rey from a younger time he’s willing to go beyond normal limits.
 It’s hard to stand out and be different in CMLL even if you’re a great luchador.
 Máscara Dorada has always stood out, which is what got him the notoriety that’s led to this day.